Governed by The Official Softball Canada Rule Book for Orthodox/Modified Pitching except for the following changes:

 The bat must still pass a visual inspection per the current Softball Canada rulebook.

-GAME FLOW POLICY
+GAME FLOW POLICY:

 Pitchers will only get 3 warm ups per inning.
 NO INFIELD BALLS AFTER 1ST INNING.

-MERCY RULES APPLIES TO REGULAR SEASON ONLY.
+MERCY RULES APPLY TO REGULAR and PLAY OFF SEASON.

 Batters must be ready to bat following the warm up.
 If they are not, a warning is issued, followed by a call of a STRIKE, or BALL if the pitcher is delaying the game.